jankenshow/react_template/README.md

 ## start dev server

-execute command below in project root directory, and the page will open on your browser automatically.
+execute command below in project root directory, ~~and the page will open on your browser automatically~~.

+-> use vscode debugger (Debugger for Chrome extension) or open `localhost:8080` by yourself to see the page.

 ```
 $ yarn start